- Ph.D., University of California, Los Angeles

-Daniel Bernardi is Professor and Chair of the Cinema Department and Director of the Documentary Film Institute at San Francisco State University (SFSU).
+Daniel Bernardi is a Professor in the Cinema Department and Interem Dean of the College of Liberal and Creative Arts at San Francisco State University (SFSU).
 Bernardi’s research explores the representation and narration of cultural difference, including race, gender and sexuality, in film, television and popular culture.
 He is currently extending this work to address culture conflict, transmediation, and the shifting American narrative in the Middle East, Latin American and Pacific.
 A Naval Reserve officer, he has served in Iraq (2009-10), Indonesia (2010), Oceania (2011) and Vietnam (2012), among other areas of the world.
 He is the author of Star Trek and History: Race-ing Toward a White Future (Rutgers University Press, 1998), co-author of Narrative Landmines: Rumors, Islamist Extremism and the Struggle for Strategic Influence (Rutgers University Press, 2012), editor of five books on ethnicity and race in American cinema, and the author of numerous articles on early cinema, U.S. television and new media.

 - Bernardi, D., Cheong P., Lundry C., and Ruston, S. Narrative Landmines: Islamist Extremism and the Uses of Rumor in the Struggle for Strategic Influence.
 In Press.
 New Brunswick: Rutgers University Press.